MrSaikatS/nextjs-starter-frontend/README.md

 ### Prerequisites

-- Node.js 20.0 or later (LTS recommended)
+- Node.js 22.x (LTS recommended)
-- npm 10.x or later (included with Node.js)
+- npm 11.x or later (included with Node.js)
 - Git for version control

 > **Note:** This project uses Next.js 16 with React 19.2, featuring Turbopack and React Compiler for optimal performance.